Kitchen Backsplash Trends That Are Defining 2026

 Before You Choose

 Consider your kitchen's lighting.
-Glossy tiles bounce light around — great for dark kitchens, overwhelming in bright ones.
+Glossy tiles bounce light around, great for dark kitchens, overwhelming in bright ones.
 Matte tiles absorb light and feel calmer.
-Also consider maintenance: natural stone needs sealing, while ceramic and porcelain are virtually maintenance-free.
+Also consider maintenance: natural stone needs sealing, while ceramic and porcelain require almost none.

 Want to try this in your own space?